How do we plan cities to meet long-term social, economic, and

 Cultural and historical impact on urban form, contention of tradition and modernity in urban space, spatial expression of state and society, perception and utilization of urban design, evolution of urban form in selected Asian capitals.
 Pre: 310, 600, or ASAN 312.
 (Cross-listed as ARCH 687 and ASAN 636)

 Concepts and theories of community, resource access, and governance.
 Practical challenges to CBNRM in contemporary political economy.
 Pre: graduate standing.
-(Cross-listed as GEOG 639)
+(Cross-listed as GEO 639)

 Land use public policy planning in urban and regional settings.
 Growth management and land use guidance systems.
 A-F only.